leboff/pyonstar/QUICK_START.md

 import asyncio
 import uuid
 import os
-from onstar import OnStar
+from pyonstar import OnStar
-from onstar.client import DiagnosticRequestItem, AlertRequestAction
+from pyonstar.client import DiagnosticRequestItem, AlertRequestAction

 # Generate a random device ID if you don't have one
 # Note: It's better to keep using the same device ID once generated